 Healthy Banana Muffins

-These healthy banana muffins are the ultimate healthy banana treat, with NO added sugar.
-Instead, these healthy muffins rely on sweet overripe bananas and applesauce combined with whole wheat or spelt flour for a quick and simple breakfast/snack (and just over 100 calories per muffin!).
+These Healthy Banana Muffins are the ultimate healthy banana treat.
+These healthy muffins rely on sweet overripe bananas and applesauce combined with whole wheat flour for a quick and simple breakfast or snack at just over 100 calories per muffin.

 Healthy banana muffins in paper liners.